green-codes/LDSKY/README.md

 This project is open source under the MIT license.

 ## Credits
-The kRPC (kerbal Remote Procedure Call) project, which provides the Serial interface between Arduino boards and Kerbal Space Program. https://github.com/krpc/krpc
+- The kRPC (kerbal Remote Procedure Call) project, which provides the Serial interface between Arduino boards and Kerbal Space Program. https://github.com/krpc/krpc
+- A modified version of the LEDControl library, copyright (c) 2007 Eberhard Fahle.
+- Other open-source Arduino libraries